TrueWallet/docs/docs/sdk/erc-20.md

 ## Methods
 ### getBalance
+Wrapper function over `balanceOf`.
 Returns the balance of the current wallet in tokens

 params:
 | Parameter    | Type   | Required | Value                             |